zwplayer Subtitle Usage Guide

 </script>

-2. Except for the body property, all other properties in the JSON format can be omitted.
+2. Except for the body attribute, all other attributes in JSON format can be omitted

-4. Online Tool: Use the Online Subtitle Editor to create, translate, and export SRT, VTT, and other subtitle formats.
+6. Online Tool: You can use the Online Subtitle Editor to create, translate, and export SRT, VTT, and other format subtitles